AFCON 2017: Reigning champion Ivory Coast eliminated in group stages

 Substitute Rachid Alioui, on in the first half to replace the injured Aziz Bouhaddouz, received the ball from lively teenager Youssef En-Nesyri.

-Rather than play an immediate return pass, which looked the most effective option, Bouhaddouz stopped the ball and took aim from all of 30 yards.
+Rather than play an immediate return pass, which looked the most effective option, Alioui stopped the ball and took aim from all of 30 yards.

-With Gbohouo off his line, Bouhaddouz's shot curled over the keeper's despairing dive and the ball nestled in the top corner of the net for arguably the goal of the tournament.
+With Gbohouo off his line, Alioui's shot curled over the keeper's despairing dive and the ball nestled in the top corner of the net for arguably the goal of the tournament.

 The Ivory Coast had 25 minutes to find two goals, though in truth lacked the necessary cutting edge to seriously trouble Mohamedi at all in the second half.